SAP-samples/teched2022-DT261/exercises/ex3/README.md

 In this section, you will configure the access to the ODS application.

+> **Note**
->**Note:** For simplicity, below steps describe how to add all ODS Roles to one of the Role Collections.
+> For simplicity, below steps describe how to add all ODS Roles to one of the Role Collections.
 In production scenarios, you need to properly assign the different ODS Roles to the corresponding Role Collections.

 1. Add ODS Roles to pre-created ODS Role Collection.